Skip to main content

 GCP Big Query Dataset

-A BigQuery Dataset is a top-level container that holds BigQuery tables, views, models and routines, and defines the geographic location where that data is stored.
-It also acts as the unit for access control, default encryption configuration and data lifecycle policies.
+A Google Cloud BigQuery Dataset is a logical container that holds tables, views, routines (stored procedures and functions) and metadata, and defines the geographic location where the underlying data is stored.
+Datasets also act as the administrative boundary for access-control policies and encryption configuration.
+For a full description, see the official documentation: https://cloud.google.com/bigquery/docs/datasets-intro

 Terrafrom Mappings: